madshansens/Instagram-API/README.md

 $instagram = new \InstagramAPI\Instagram();
 ```

-If you want to test code that is in the master branch, which hasn't been pushed as a release, you can use dev-master.
+If you want to test code that is in the master branch, which hasn't been pushed as a release, you can use master.

 ```
-composer require mgp25/instagram-api dev-master
+composer require mgp25/instagram-api master
 ```